popupcad/popupcad.github.io/README.md

 In short: the font name and suffix number from the popupcad.css font file you downloaded from fontello.
 Leave the font-family name: popupcad.

+# GALLERY PAGINATION

+The number of items per page can be set by modifying the `setPagination` function found in the <script> tag of _layouts/default.html (changing the value of the 'perPage' property).

 So version 3.0.0beta2 is a bit too unstable: use jekyll 2.5.3 until it's ready.